vj926/Agent-ID/README.md

 5. **Expose API (scope)** for the Agent Blueprint
 6. Create **Agent Identity**
 7. Create **Agentic User**
+8. Grent (consent) permissions for the Agentic user
+9. Obtain a Federated Identity Credential (FIC) for the Agent Blueprint
+10. Obtain a Federated Identity Credential (FIC) for the Agent Identity
+11. Obtain an Agentic User Token for MS Graph using the agent_blueprint_fic-token and Agent_ID_fic_token
+12. User the agent_user_token to call MS Graph/me endpoint
+13. Get the groups the Agentic User (Digital colleague) is member of
+14. Obtain the Agent Blueprint FIC Token (Autonomous Agent)
+15. Obtain the Agent Identity MS Graph access token
 ---
 # Environment Setup
 ## Required Tools